What Is Ripple? How Is It Different from Other Cryptos?

-Bitcoin and Ethereum are the hot topics amongst cryptocurrencies.
+Bitcoin and Ethereum are always the hot topics amongst cryptocurrencies.
 In our previous blogs, we talked about both of them in detail.
 Some reasons can explain why they are so popular.
 Bitcoin is the first cryptocurrency with Satoshi‘s philosophy.
 Ethereum is the cryptocurrency and platform for many DeFi projects.
 However, some other cryptocurrencies and platforms can stand out from the rest.
 Those cryptocurrencies have essential components as Bitcoin and Ethereum, and simultaneously they possess some unique features.
 Let’s get information about Ripple, which is as significant as others.

 Before talking about Ripple, it would be better to talk about the current banking system.
 Have you ever tried to send some amount of money to an account in another country?
 Probably, bank operators have told that this transaction can take 2 or 3 days before arriving.
 Banks still use the old payment service protocols, such as Western Union, SWIFT.
 These providers are slow, relatively expensive, and somehow limited.
 If there is not any direct connection between the bank, it will take too much time to process the transaction and will cost a lot.
 Ripple is here to solve the problems.
+You can buy Ripple in Istanbul, Turkey with cash at Coinsfera Bitcoin shop locally.

 History of Ripple